docker/docs/content/desktop/synchronized-file-sharing.md

 ## Known issues

-- Synchronized file sharing currently doesn't work with [Resource Saver mode](use-desktop/resource-saver.md).
-Make sure you turn off Resource Saver mode before using Synchronized file sharing.

 - Upon launching Docker Desktop, it can take between 5-10 seconds for Synchronized file sharing to fully initialize.
 During this window, file share instances display as **Connecting** and any new containers created during this window won't replace bind mounts with Synchronized file sharing.

+- `.syncignore` changes won't cause deletion until file share recreation.
+Files that become ignored due to a modification to ``.syncignore`` are left in place, but no longer update through synchronization.

+- Case conflicts, due to Linux being case-sensitive and macOS/Windows only being case-preserving, display as **File exists** problems in the GUI.

+- File share instances mounted into [ECI](hardened-desktop/enhanced-container-isolation/_index.md) containers are currently read-only.

+- You cannot remove a file share instance during the initial synchronization.
+You have to wait for it to complete before **Delete** has any effect.

 ## Feedback

 Thanks for trying the new Synchronized file sharing feature.
-Give feedback or report any bugs you may find through the issues tracker on the feedback form.
+Give feedback or report any bugs you may find through the #docker-eap-sync-file-share Slack channel.